dsadriel/spectre/readme.md

 ## Features
-- User can toggle the visibility of nearby players
-- Three visibility modes: Vanish, Ghost, Invisible
+- Three visibility modes: **Vanish**, **Ghost**, and **Invisible**
-- Three armor visibility modes: Visible, Hidden, Boots
+- Three armor visibility modes: **Visible**, **Hidden**, and **Boots**
+- Custom hiding radius per player
+- Toggle the visibility of nearby players
+- Bypass the visibility restrictions
+- Admin commands to set the visibility mode, armor visibility, and hiding radius for other players
-- Permissions support
+- Permissions for each command and feature to control access
 - Customizable messages

 ### Demo
 <details>